peilinok/screen-recorder/README.md

 ## Features

-1.Record desktop 、microphone、speaker at the same time
+- Record desktop 、microphone、speaker at the same time

-2.Mux to mp4 for all players, video and audio is absolute sync
+- Mux to mp4 for all players, video and audio is absolute sync

-3.Nodejs addon project
+- Nodejs addon project

-4.Support Duplication and gdi desktop grabber in windows
+- Support Duplication and gdi desktop grabber in windows

-5.Use wasapi to record microphone & speaker in windows
+- Use wasapi to record microphone & speaker in windows

+- YUV data preview callback

+- Remux file from one format to another

+- NVIDIA encode

+- Auto select Duplication API or GDI to get desktop pictures on windows

 ## ToDo

-1.Review all codes,seperate encoder 、filter、muxer
+- Review all codes,seperate encoder 、filter、muxer

-2.Add more devices enumer for different platforms
+- Add more devices enumer for different platforms

-3.Add hardware use

-4.Add cross-platform support
+- Add hardware use(amf,qsv,libavi)

+- Add cross-platform support(for linux and mac)

-5.Add more filters for video and audio
+- Add more filters for video and audio

 ## How to use?